 Famous Buildings

-Famous Irish buildings
+Famous Historic buildings

 By Tom Deignan, Contributor James Hoban, Architect of the White House.
 In 1785, a newspaper in Philadelphia carried this advertisement: “Any gentleman who wishes to build in an elegant style, may hear of a person properly calculated for that purpose who can execute the Joining and Carpenter’s business in the modern taste.
 James Hoban.
 Hoban was an Irishman, born in Kilkenny.
 George Washington never did see Hoban’s ad.
 But he did choose the Irishman in 1792 when it came time to build the White House.
 All in all, it is easy to see Hoban as the ultimate…